Search for files, folders, streams, extents, etc.

 You can start a search for any file, folder, stream, extent or ... using a wide range of options, via two different methods.

-Via the search dialog, which is triggered via right mouse click on an object, or via the seach toolbar in the top right corner of the program.
+Via the search dialog, which is triggered via right mouse click on a file or folder object, or via the search toolbar in the top right corner of the program.

-1. The option via the search dialog is rather self explaining.
+1. The option via the search dialog is rather self explaining and offers a sub-set of all that is possible.

-2. The option via the search toolbar in the top right corner takes a wide range of commands and options.
+2. The option via the search toolbar in the top right corner takes a wider range of commands and options.

 The most straightforward method is a simple search for a file or folder name, with or without wildcards.

 For instance *user*, will find all files and folders with "user" in the name (or extension).
-Case insensitive.
+Case insensitive by default.

 For instance "Users", "System User" etc.